Understanding What Causes Kitchen Sink Clogs

 How long does it take to unclog a kitchen sink with baking soda and vinegar?

 The baking soda and vinegar method typically requires 15-60 minutes of contact time depending on the clog's severity.
 For minor buildup and regular maintenance, 15-30 minutes is usually sufficient.
 Tougher grease clogs or significant blockages may need the full hour for the chemical reaction to break down the obstruction.
-After the waiting period, flush with hot water and test drainage—if still slow, repeat the process or try a more aggressive method like plunging or snaking.
+After the waiting period, flush with hot water and test drainage.
+If it's still slow, repeat the process or try a more aggressive method like plunging or snaking.

 Can I use a plunger on a kitchen sink with a garbage disposal?